-While the English sentence (10a) is ambiguous as it grammatically allows either main clause or embedded clause attachment of the fronted wh-phrase, there are so called partial wh-movement languages (Lutz, Müller, & von Stechow, 2000) like Russian where the counterpart of (10a) grammatically allows only the main clause association (10b) (Stepanov & Stateva, 2006).
-Given this cross-linguistic difference and the robust preference for the first VP association of whphrases in children, it is plausible that the perceived occurrence of main clause association may be inflated due to the strong first VP association bias.
+Sentence (10a) is ambiguous in English, as the grammar allows either main clause or embedded clause attachment of the fronted wh-phrase, but in so-called partial wh-movement languages (Lutz, Müller, & von Stechow, 2000) like Russian, the counterpart of (10a), as shown in (10b), grammatically allows the main clause association only (Stepanov & Stateva, 2006).
+Given this cross-linguistic difference and the robust preference for the first VP association of wh-phrases in children, it is plausible that the perceived occurrence of main clause association may be inflated due to the strong first VP association bias.
 In other words, along with Trueswell et al., this could be another case where the input distribution and intake distribution may mismatch due to constraints on the developing parser.

-To explore the extent to which the input distribution could be skewed by the developing parser, Omaki (2010) examined the details of bi-clausal whquestions like (10a) in child-directed speech from CHILDES (MacWhinney, 2000).
+To explore the extent to which the input distribution may be skewed by the developing parser, Omaki (2010) examined the details of bi-clausal wh-questions like (10a) in child-directed speech from CHILDES (MacWhinney, 2000).
 Out of 146363 lines extracted from 5 corpora, 14427 sentences contained a wh-question.
 Of these questions, only 86 wh-questions (0.6%) involved an adjunct wh-phrase and a finite complement clause like (10a).
-Of these 86 sentences, it was found that 46.5% (40/86) were potentially ambiguous, while the rest of the sentences were unambiguous: 30.2% (26/86) contained factive islands (Cattell, 1976) and grammatically allowed main clause association only, and the remaining 23.3% (20/86) only allowed the embedded clause association because the wh-phrase was semantically or pragmatically incompatible with the main clause VP.
-Thus, even if children could correctly perceive the 23.3% of embedded clause association sentence as intended by the speakers, if the ambiguous sentences were analyzed with a main clause bias, 76.7% of whquestions like (10a) would be taken to support the main clause association.
+Of these 86 sentences, it was found that 46.5% (40/86) were potentially ambiguous, while the rest of the sentences were unambiguous: 30.2% (26/86) contained factive islands (Cattell, 1976) and grammatically allowed only the main clause association.
+Note that given the experimental evidence for the main clause association bias (Omaki et al., 2014), the ambiguous sentences are more likely to be analyzed as involving a main clause association.
+In other words, 76.7% of bi-clausal whquestions would be taken as evidence for the grammaticality of the main clause association in English.
+The remaining 23.3% (20/86) only allowed the embedded clause association because the wh-phrase was semantically or pragmatically incompatible with the main clause VP.
+However, it is important to note that these 20 sentences are unambiguous from the perspective of adults; if the developing parser is insensitive to the semantic fit between the wh-phrase and the main clause verb, then those sentences that clearly involve an embedded clause association could be misanalyzed as involving a main clause association.
+This would result in 100% distributional evidence for the main clause analysis, and children may not detect the presence of embedded clause association until they develop the sensitivity to the semantic compatibility between the wh-phrase and the verb.